Grafton Library FAQ

 The book I want to read is an e-book.
 What do I do?

 Grafton Library's NetLibrary eBook collection consists of more than 21,000 titles.
 These books can be accessed through the library catalog.
 Do a keyword search with your subect and netlibrary to see all the titles, for example Shakespeare and netlibrary.
 Click on the title you are interested in, then click on the URL to open the eBook.
-For more information on e-books, check out our blog post.
+For more information on e-books, see our FAQ page.

 For more help, view the Viewing and Using E-books tutorial.